FAQ’s – Weddings

 An Anglican priest must preside.
 It is not possible for priests, pastors, or ministers ordained in traditions other than the Anglican Church, nor for Civil Celebrants, to conduct a marriage at any of the churches in the parish or anywhere on the church property.

 You do not need to live in the parish area.
-You do not need to be a ‘member’ of our church or of another church but this is often the case.
-If one or both partners to the marriage have been married previously, and are divorced, this will not prevent you being married in our church but it will be part of the pre-wedding conversations with the pries.
+Most often marriage celebrations at the church are with those who have a relationship with the church community all ready.
+If one or both partners to the marriage have been married previously, and are divorced, this will not prevent you being married in our church but it will be part of the pre-wedding conversations with the priest.
 The Anglican Church of Canada requires that one party to the marriage must be baptised in the Christian tradition – the baptism may have been conducted in any recognised Christian church or denomination.

 Couples must take a Marriage Preparation Course.
 Information can be found on the Diocesan Website.

-2. FIRST CONTACT The Marriage Canon requires that at least one month’s notice be given to the proposed celebrant before the marriage takes place.
+The Marriage Canon requires that at least six weeks notice be given to the proposed celebrant before the marriage takes place.
 Couples desiring to be married at the Parish of Huntley should contact the parish office to check that the time and date desired is available.
 Please note that most wedding dates are discussed with the Priest first and are often determined almost a year in advance.
 Please do note put a deposit on a wedding reception venue for a particular date until you have confirmed that your wedding ceremony can take place on that date in conversation with the Priest.

-3. CELEBRANT All ordained ministers of our church (the Anglican church) undergo extensive training, and by virtue of what they do on a daily basis, develop highly professional skills in leading services, addressing gatherings of people, and in public speaking.
 The celebrant at the Parish of Huntley will normally be one of the parish clergy.
-Where couples have an existing relationship with another Anglican priest they may seek permission from the Anglican Parish of Huntley to invite that priest to conduct their marriage.
-This must be done in writing to the Priest.
+Where couples have an existing relationship with another Anglican priest they may seek permission from the Rector of the Anglican Parish of Huntley to invite that priest to conduct their marriage; however this would be quite rare.
 Please note that an Anglican church, may only be used for the purposes of Anglican worship with an Anglican priest presiding.
 It is not possible for the church to be “hired out” or “used” for other purposes, nor is it possible for clergy (priests, ministers or pastors) from churches other than the Anglican Church to conduct marriages at the Parish of Huntley.
 Ordained ministers of other Christian churches may, however, assist and participate, usually at the point of the homily (sermon) and/or prayers.
 Couples desiring this must contact the Priest to discuss this and to obtain approval to do so, before inviting another minister to participate.
 Under no circumstances may a civil celebrant preside at, nor lead, nor participate in, any part of a marriage service at the Parish of Huntley.

-7. THE REHEARSAL The rehearsal normally takes place during the week prior to the wedding.
+The rehearsal normally takes place during the week prior to the wedding.
 Typically the rehearsal will take about 45 minutes.
 The main purpose of the rehearsal is to practise the entry of the bride and her attendants into the church, and to give the bride and the groom some practical instructions about where things happen and how the service proceeds.
-The time and date of the rehearsal is arranged in consultation with the celebrant.
+The time and date of the rehearsal is arranged in consultation with the Priest.